Mandatory climate-related disclosures

 Legislation for mandatory climate-related disclosures

-Part 7A of the Financial Markets Conduct Act 2013 now requires some financial market participants to make climate-related disclosures in annual climate statements.
-The first disclosures are now publicly available on the Companies Office Climate-related Disclosures Register.
+Part 7A of the Financial Markets Conduct Act 2013 requires large financial market participants to make climate-related disclosures in annual climate statements.
+Disclosures are publicly available on the Companies Office Climate-related Disclosures Register.

 Climate-related Disclosures Register(external link) — New Zealand Companies Office